tarky/kattene/readme.txt

 == Description ==

-You can create a blog part which have multiple links to pages about a single product you want to introduce to your readers by putting a simple shortcode in your article.
+You can create a blog part which has multiple links to pages about a single product you want to introduce to your readers by putting a simple shortcode in your article.

 In detail, check out [this page](http://webfood.info/make-kattene/).